3dbeb41841bfbfcc24d55143816cf7f1/express-mongoose-modelling/README.md

 #### Requirements

-- Create an Express application with four models: Airport, Terminal, Flight, and Passenger
+- Create a NodeJS application with four models: Airport, Terminal, Flight, and Passenger
 - Include Mongoose and create embedded and referenced models:

   - Airport